FROM THE BIRTH OF MOSES THROUGH THE FIRST PASSOVER

 In the Old Testament, Exodus, we learn the Israelites had become numerous and powerful in Egypt while under the protection of Jacob’s son Joseph who during a famine acquired all the land in Egypt for the Pharaoh.
-Then a new Pharaoh comes into power who doesn’t know Joseph and seeing so many Israelites, takes precautions to stop them from dominating the country.
+Then a new Pharaoh came into power who didn’t know Joseph and seeing so many Israelites, took precautions to stop them from dominating the country.

 To weaken the Israelites advantage, the Pharaoh assigns them to forced labor under taskmasters instructed to wear them down.
 But the harder their lives, the more prolific they are.
 The Egyptians respond by increasing the pressure, requiring the men to fill greater quotas.

-Moses sister Miriam and their mother often watch as the Pharaoh’s daughter and her handmaidens walk on the promenade across the river from the Israelite community.
-They devise a plan to save Moses by water-proofing his basket, tucking the infant inside and placing the basket among the reeds at the edge of the sea where the infant’s cries can be heard on the promenade.
-Their plan succeeds and Moses is rescued by the Israeli handmaiden accompany Pharaoh’s daughter.
+For the first months of Moses life, he is hidden and subdued while his mother and sister Miriam devise a plan to save him.
+They often watch as the Pharaoh’s daughter and her handmaidens walk on the promenade across the river from the Israelite community.
+When a few months old, they water-proof Moses’ basket, tucking the infant inside and placing it among the reeds at the edge of the sea where the infant’s cries can be heard on the promenade.
+Their plan succeeds and Moses is rescued by the Israeli handmaiden accompanying Pharaoh’s daughter.
 A kind and gentle girl, she feels sorry for the babe and the handmaiden quickly offers to find a nurse to feed the infant.
 As planned she brings Mose’s mother, who is hired as his nursemaid.

 While sitting on a well he meets the daughters of a Midianite priest being driven from the well by other shepherds.
 Moses rushes to their aid and waters their flock.
 When the girls return home and tell their father how they finished their chore so quickly, he asks why they didn’t bring Moses home for a meal.
 They go back to the well and invite Moses to dinner.
 Their father, Ruel, asks Moses to stay on and some time later gives him Zipporah, his daughter, in marriage.
 They have a son named Gershom meaning “I am an alien in a foreign land.”
-This marriage becomes an impediment preventing Moses from entering The Promised Land, a place where a pure Jewish bloodline is essential.
-However, it’s not our place to anticipate Yahweh’s decisions.
+This marriage later becomes an impediment preventing Moses and his family from entering The Promised Land, a place where a pure Jewish bloodline is essential.

 Yahweh Calls Upon Moses

 “Look, if I go to the Israelites and tell them the God of their ancestors has sent me they’ll ask your name.”
 God replies, “I am he who is.
 And this is what you are to say to the Israelites.”
 This was shocking to Moses.
-It’s unclear if Moses is simply shy or if he has a speech impediment.
-Whatever it may be, Moses finds it a true handicap in the vast assignment Yahweh envisions for him.
+It’s unclear if Moses is simply shy or if he has a speech impediment caused by being subdued in his childhood to save his life.
+For Moses it’s a handicap in the assignment Yahweh envisions for him.
 “I am has sent me to you.
 Yahweh the God of your ancestors Abraham, Isaac and Jacob has sent me to you.
 This is my name for all time and thus I am to be invoked for all generations to come.”

 But Moses continues to resist and Yahweh instructs him to throw the staff he holds on the ground: as Moses does so the staff turns into a snake and Moses recoils.
 “Reach out your hand and catch it by the tail.”
 Moses catches it, and in his hand it turns into a staff.